cloudflare/workers-docs/content/reference/tooling/api/requests.md

 weight: 1
 ---

-## Making Requests

-All requests to this API must
+All requests to the Cloudflare Workers REST API must

 - be sent over HTTPS
 - Send a JSON body (unless otherwise indicated)